What does "flattened" mean? Flattened data is information stored in Individual records.

 If you’re familiar with the Query Wizard you can think of flattened data like the data that’s presented when the Assessments Listed focus area is selected.
 All of the fields appear in a list and each can easily be selected to appear in the query results, and filters can be applied as needed.
 Data that is not flattened is comparable to the Participant Assessments focus area.
 The data can still be pulled into the report and filters can be applied, it just takes a bit more savvy and a few extra steps.

 Creating Variables to Manually Flatten Data

 Add Demographic Name and Demographic value (and any other needed dimensions (objects) to the Results Objects section).

 Click Run Query.
 The results will look similar to the image below.

 4. Remove the Demographic Name and Demographic Value columns from the table.

-5. Create a New Variable by (1) going to the Data Access tab > Data Objects > New Variable or by (2) right clicking the Variables folder in the Available Objects view.
+5. Create a New Variable by (1) going to the Main Panel > Document Objects > New Variable

 6. Name the variable after the demographic you are wanting to flatten.
 For example, Age.
 In the formula box, enter the following formula: